microsoft/onnxruntime-inference-examples/c_cxx/Snpe_EP/README.md

     The data chairs.raw, notice_sign.raw, plastic_cup.raw and trash_bin.raw can be found at $SNPE_ROOT/models/inception_v3/data/.
 The sample applicatioin use these raw file as input.

-5. Create Onnx model from DLC file
+5. Create ONNX model from DLC file

     Create a script gen_onnx_model.py in folder $SNPE_ROOT/models/inception_v3 with the code below: